- Excursions and Day Trips

 - Research Your Destination

-You will stay in four-or-five person apartments hosted by Napier University near the city center and the Royal Mile.
-You will have single rooms inside a shared apartment.
-Each apartment has a full bathroom and a full kitchen where you can prepare your meals.
+Participants stay in four-or-five person apartments hosted by Napier University near the city center and the Royal Mile.
+Students will have single rooms inside a shared apartment.
+Each apartment has a full bathroom and a full kitchen to prepare meals.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange comparable lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.